wilkelab/Opfi/paper/paper.md

 # Summary

 Advances in genome sequencing technology have led to an explosion of available metagenomics data, much of which may encode novel genetic systems of academic and biotechnological interest.
 There is a critical need for tools that can systematically and reproducibly identify genetic systems in large, often low-quality metagenomics data.
-To this end, we developed Opfi: a modular, rule-based pipeline for identification of functional sets of genes, such as biosynthetic gene clusters or CRISPR-cas defense systems, in large metagenomics datasets.
+To this end, we developed Opfi: a modular, rule-based pipeline for identification of functional sets of genes, such as biosynthetic gene clusters or CRISPR-cas defense systems, in large metagenomics data sets.

 # Statement of need